madalinignisca/madalinignisca/README.md

 ### Hi there 👋

-**Recruiters: I am not looking for a job!
+**Recruiters: I am not looking for a job in the office!
 Project or long term contracting available**

 I'm a web developer and system engineer specialized on PHP, JavaScript, MySQL, Docker and Kubernetes.

-I make my life easy by building backends using Laravel and frontends with React and Tailwind.
+I make my life easy by building backends using Laravel and frontends with React/NextJS and Tailwind/Daisy.
+Orchid completes the administration panels for apps.

 I automate everything from testing, container image builds, to deployments, backups and recovery strategies.

+I can manage, support and lead teams for large and complex projects.

-- 🔭 I’m currently working on [No Sweat Cloud](https://nosweat.cloud).
+- 🔭 I’m currently working on my personal project [No Sweat Cloud](https://nosweat.cloud).
 - 🌱 I’m currently learning more Kubernetes, React, TypeScript, advanced SQL.
 - 📫 How to reach me: email me at the email you can see here on the profile.
 - ⚡ Fun fact: I think we must open source society.